 NCDJJ PREA policy addresses equal access to services for those who have a disability or have limited English proficiency.
 The Auditor was able to speak with a resident with a cognitive disability but no individuals who were LEP or significantly disabled.
-EDGECOMBE YDC provides all residents with education about PREA upon admission.
-The facility had all PREA Educational materials available in English and Spanish they report they had one LEP admissions in the past year.
+CYDC provides all residents with education about PREA upon admission.
+The facility had all PREA Educational materials available in English and Spanish though they have not had any LEP admissions in the past year.
 As a juvenile facility with a fully accredited school program, all youth are assessed academically, which will further identify impairments to understanding.
-The residents reported knowing their rights, how to report PREA concerns, and, if they had difficulty understanding information, how to get help.
+The residents reported knowing their rights, how to report PREA concerns and if they had difficulty in understanding information how to get help.

-Staff knew it was inappropriate to use residents to interpret for each other except in extreme emergencies.
+Staff were aware that it was not appropriate to use residents to interpret for each other except in extreme emergencies.
 Line staff knew how to access an outside interpreter.
-Compliance was based on interviews with staff, residents, and administration, and the hard materials (posters, handbooks, video) and policies that support equal access to all services.
-The educational materials seen repeatedly on the tour support ongoing access to information.
+Compliance was based on interviews with staff, residents, administration, and the hard materials (posters, handbooks, video) and policies that support equal access to all services.
+The educational materials seen repeatedly on the tour support ongoing access to information exists.